 Introduction to Finance and Accounting for Managers

 Analysing Information and Data for Problem Solving

 Principles of Marketing and Communications in a Digital World

 Optional Modules: You will study two options, from:

 Management Accounting Techniques

-Retail Theory & Practice
+Retail Theory and Practice

-Economics of Money, Banking & Finance
+Economics of Money, Banking and Finance